ronnievormelker/notes/README.md

 # 2023-12-24
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more fragile and harder to maintain.
 Always strive to write clean, readable, and concise code.
 Refactor and eliminate unnecessary complexity whenever possible.
 Remember that tomorrow's you, or another developer, will appreciate it when they need to understand and modify your code."

+# 2023-12-25
+- Today's programming wisdom is to be a lifelong learner.
+As technology continues to evolve at an unprecedented rate, it is essential to stay up-to-date with the latest developments and techniques in the field.
+This involves reading blogs, articles, and research papers, attending conferences, participating in online forums, learning new programming languages, frameworks, tools, etc.

+To be an effective programmer, one must also have a solid foundation in core computer science concepts, such as data structures, algorithms, software engineering, computer architecture, operating systems, networking, security, databases, artificial intelligence, machine learning, data science, analytics, cloud computing, DevOps, agile methodologies, version control systems (like Git), and more.
+These concepts will help you better understand the complexities of software development and make you a more versatile and valuable contributor to any project.